dedalozzo/reindex/README.md

 ReIndex
 ========
-ReIndex is the open source social network platform created to be used for the new version of [Programmazione.it](http://programmazione.it) developers' community.
-An early version can be found at [programmazione.me](http://programmazione.me).
-The platform is still in active development and the staging site can be unreachable or broken.
+ReIndex is an open source social network platform.
+The platform is still in active development and the [staging site](http://programmazione.me) can be unreachable or broken.

 Some of the supported features are:

 - Questions and answers (with comments)
+- Articles (with replies)
-- Links, photos and albums, articles, books (with replies)
+- Updates (with links, photos and comments)
 - Versioning
 - Peer reviewing
 - Tags and synonyms (merging is also supported)